lonny/useful_code/README.md

 Seconds as integer or float, optional integer decimal places for including fractional seconds.

 *Typical Use Case:*
-Often, especially in long-running scripts, you want to periodically output elapsed time or estimated time for compeletion (ETC).
+Often in long-running scripts, you want to periodically output elapsed time or estimated time for compeletion (ETC).
 This will help you with that.

-Some people use Time.at() for this, but at 24 hours that rolls over to 0, making it useless for longer time periods.
+Some people use Time.at() but at 24 hours that rolls over to 0, making it useless for longer time periods.

 *Returns:*